Montpelier Recreation Field: Vermont Mountaineers

 When the league folded in 1952 Rec Field endured a half-century without a professional tenant.
 This ended in 2003 when the New England Collegiate Baseball League voted to award a franchise to a local Montpelier baseball group.
-Since then the Rec Field has been the home of the Vermont Mountaineers, enjoying high attendances and success on the field, with the Mountaineers reaching the post-season in six of their seven seasons, including an active six-year streak.
+Since then the Rec Field has been the home of the Vermont Mountaineers, enjoying high attendances and success on the field, with the Mountaineers reaching the post-season numerous times, winning the NECBL championship in 2006, 2007, and 2015.
+The Mountaineers are consistently one of the best teams in the NECBL, and set the record for wins in a season in 2022 with 32 wins.
+The Mountaineers reached the NECBL Finals in that year, before falling to the Martha’s Vineyard Sharks.
+The Vermont Mountaineers have produced over 50 Major League players, including A.J.
+Pollock, Tyler Rogers and Nick Martinez.